mikepierce/conference-website-template/README.md

  Under *Source* choose the master branch of your forked copy.
  Then your copy of the website will be hosted at `username.github.io/awesome-conference`.

-## Sitemap

-The `sitemap.xml` helps search engines understand the structure of the site.
-In this file, each instance of "WEBSITE" should be replaced with the actual address where this website is being hosted.
-See the [sitemaps protocol page](https://www.sitemaps.org/protocol.html) for more details.

 ## Beautiful Math With MathJax

 It may be helpful to include mathematical notation on this website,